gayanku/greyscale-colorization/Readme.md

 # Pattern Analysis

-## COMP3710 — Grayscale to Color Image Colorization Model Test Dataset
+# COMP3710 (University of Queensland) — Grayscale to Color Image Colorization Model Test Dataset
-University of Queensland

 This repository contains a curated dataset used for testing grayscale-to-color image colorization models developed in COMP3710.
 The dataset includes a mix of AI-generated and publicly sourced images, selected to support academic experimentation and model evaluation.